 Professional microneedling is almost never sold as a single visit.
-Clinicians typically recommend a series of three to six sessions spaced four to six weeks apart, which is what turns a per-session price into a much larger total-course cost.
-If you only budget for one visit, the real bill can be three to six times higher than you expected.
-Here is how the session count maps to what the full series costs, and why it matters for the buy-versus-visit decision.
+Clinicians typically recommend a series of three to six sessions spaced four to six weeks apart, which turns a per-session price into a much larger total-course cost.
+Budget for one visit only, and the real bill can run three to six times higher than you expected.

 How many sessions are usually recommended